-The Queensland Government is transforming the state's child protection system to help families care for their children and make Queensland the safest place in Australia to raise a child.
+The Queensland Government is transforming the state's child protection system to help families care for their children.

 These improvements are being made through the Supporting Families Changing Futures Reform Program.

 The Queensland Family and Child Commission is responsible for leading evaluations of the reform program at the program-level, that is, evaluating the whole program rather than its individual components.
 To date, two of these evaluations have been conducted.
 The first focused on implementation of the reforms over the first three years of the program.
 The second examined outcomes achieved to date.

 Implementation Evaluation (2014–2017)

-Our first evaluation focussed on how the Queensland Child Protection Commission of Inquiry reforms have been implemented across the first three years.
-Some of the key findings include:
+Our first evaluation focussed on how the Queensland Child Protection Commission of Inquiry reforms were implemented across the first three years.
+Some of our key findings included: